KaiBerlin/GettingAndCleaningDataCourseProject/CodeBook.md

 std|The standard deviation of the feature variable

 ## meanActivityData dataset

 Field name|Description
 ----------|-----------
 subject|Identifies the subject that carried out the activities.
 There are 30 subjects activity|Identifies the activity as string.
-There are six different activities (LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS) measurement|Labels the measurement that is done (the feature - only those are present for which mean and standard deviation are in the file). mean_mean|The mean of the mean feature variable across the combination of subject and activity (if subject = "All", then mean_mean contains the mean of the mean of the variable across all activities; if activity = "All", then mean_mean contains the mean of the mean of the feature variable across all subjects mean_std|As mean_mean, but for the mean of the standard deviation.
+There are six different activities (LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS) measurement|Labels the measurement that is done (the feature - only those are present for which mean and standard deviation are in the file). mean_mean|The mean of the mean feature variable across the combination of subject and activity.
+If subject = "All", then mean_mean contains the mean of the mean of the variable across all activities; if activity = "All", then mean_mean contains the mean of the mean of the feature variable across all subjects. mean_std|As mean_mean, but for the mean of the standard deviation.

 ## The measurements in the data